Heavy Is the Head (album)

 Heavy Is the Head (abbreviated to h.i.t.h on the album cover) is the second studio album by British rapper Stormzy.
 It was released on 13 December 2019 through #Merky Records and Atlantic Records UK.
 The album features collaborations with Aitch, Burna Boy, Ed Sheeran, Headie One, H.E.R., and Yebba.

 Heavy Is the Head was supported by the singles "Vossi Bop", "Crown", "Wiley Flow" and "Own It".
 "Vossi Bop" was Stormzy's first number-one song on the UK Singles Chart, while "Own It" also reached number one on the chart.
 Additionally, "Crown" reached the top 10 on the chart.
 Heavy Is the Head debuted at number two on the UK Albums Chart, behind Rod Stewart's You're in My Heart: Rod Stewart with the Royal Philharmonic Orchestra and ahead of Harry Styles' Fine Line.
 It eventually topped the chart on 10 January 2020.

-Heavy Is the Head received widespread acclaim from critics upon release.
-By January 2020, it was certified Gold by the British Phonographic Industry (BPI).
+Heavy Is the Head received widespread acclaim from critics upon release, being nominated at the Brit Awards for British Album of the Year, while "Vossi Bop" for British Song of the Year.
+By January 2020, it was certified Platinum by the British Phonographic Industry (BPI).

+The album's title comes from the title line of "Crown".